lindasz9/ai-learning-journey/practice/01-Machine-Learning/questions/03-Unsupervised-Learning.md

 - minPts

 4. How do these dimensionality reduction techniques work?
 When do we use them?
 What are some strengths and weaknesses?
-What do the attached concepts mean?

 PCA (Principal Component Analysis)

+- Principal component

 t-SNE (t-distributed Stochastic Neighbor Embedding)